jonasbraga/jonasbraga/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Smarkio Brasil
+OSF Digital
 - 🌱 I’m currently learning ...
-Elixir
+More about Node.js
 - 💬 Ask me about ...
 PHP && JS
 - 📫 How to reach me: ... https://www.linkedin.com/in/jonas-braga-2001/